Fire Permits are required for the following:

 • Approved cooking appliances include gas, charcoal or propane BBQ/hibachis or gas or propane outdoor fireplace and must be ULC approved.
 View our Outdoor Fireplace Guidelines.

-• An Open air and Outdoor Fireplace permit is valid for the calendar year.
-A permit for an outdoor fireplace must be renew on an annual basis.
+• An open air and outdoor fireplace permit is valid for the calendar year.
+A permit for an outdoor fireplace must be renewed on an annual basis.

 What is the cost of a permit?

-• $10 (tax included) for a Renewal of an Open Air Fire Permit Fees
+• $15 (tax included) for a renewal of an annual open air fire permit

 Fire Zones